Nikon D600 vs D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D600 does not provide wifi capability.

-Both the D600 and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the D600 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D600 was replaced by the Nikon D610, while the D7200 was followed by the Nikon D7500.
 Further information on the features and operation of the D600 and D7200 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Nikon D7200 Manual.